vektorious/irrigation-workshop/README.md

    # Irrigation Workshop

 ## Introduction
 In this workshop, we will build an automated plant watering system.
-It will consist of three key components:
+It will consist of four key components:
 1. Sensor – measures soil moisture
 2. Pump – delivers water to the plant
 3. Controller – reads sensor data and controls the pump
+4. Interface – let's you control and monitor the system

 Together, these parts create a responsive system that waters a plant only when it needs it.